davidjenei/davidjenei.com/notes/make.md

 -------

 What is a `Makefile?` It's a logic program that is both declarative and procedural.
-Usually 80% declarative 20% procedural.
+Usually 80% declarative and 20% procedural.
 But why both?
 To understand this, we should look into the primary usecase for make: software compilation.
 Software compilation means running a series of instructions depending on what files have changed to produce other files.
 We can use declarative programming